 is admissible in evidence in any criminal proceedings against the person other than proceedings for perjury or for an offence against this Act arising out of the false or misleading nature of an answer.

 [Section 204 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+54.]

 205. Legal professional privilege in relation to medical reports

-(1) A legal practitioner is not excused from complying with a requirement under this Part to answer a question in relation to a medical report or produce a medical report on the ground that the answer to the question would disclose, or the report contains, a privileged communication made by or to the legal practitioner in his capacity as a legal practitioner.
+(1) A legal practitioner is not excused from complying with a requirement under this Division to answer a question in relation to a medical report or produce a medical report on the ground that the answer to the question would disclose, or the report contains, a privileged communication made by or to the legal practitioner in his capacity as a legal practitioner.

 (2) Subsection (1) does not apply in respect of a question that does not relate directly to the treatment, or nature or extent of impairment, or assessment of degree of impairment, of a worker.

-(3) A medical report may be produced by the legal practitioner in compliance with a requirement under this Part with the omission of passages that —
+(3) A medical report may be produced by the legal practitioner in compliance with a requirement under this Division with the omission of passages that —

 (a) do not relate directly to the treatment, or nature or extent of impairment, or assessment of degree of impairment, of a worker; and